2004 Doğubayazıt earthquake

 2004 Doğubayazıt earthquake was a 5.1 Mw or 5.2 Mw earthquake that rocked Doğubayazıt, Ağrı, Turkey on 2 July 2004 at 01.30 local time.
 Eighteen people were killed and 32 were injured.

 The greatest damage was at Yığınçal village, while Kutlubulak and Sağlıksuyu villages were also affected.
 Kandilli Observatory stated that around 1000 buildings were damaged.
 The earthquake was felt from Ağrı, Iğdır, Kars, and areas near Iran-Turkey border.
 The intensity of the shock was reported as VII, while the depth was reported as 5 km.
 The earthquake happened during the local mountain pasture season where villagers were in the mountains, which prevented a higher number of casualties.
 Various organizations sent relief to the area.
 Three ministers of Turkish government visited the area, Greece offered help and France sent messages of solidarity.

+Impact and damage

+Although moderate in magnitude, the Doğubayazıt earthquake of 2 July 2004 had a devastating effect on local masonry construction.
+Striking at 01:30 local time with a Richter magnitude of 5.1 about 22 km north-north-west of Doğubayazıt, it caused 18 deaths, 25 injuries and damage to roughly 1,000 predominantly unreinforced stone buildings, many of which collapsed or were rendered uninhabitable.

+Post-event surveys showed that most failures resulted from traditional random-rubble walls bound with clay-rich or weak sand–cement mortars, often containing internal cavities that lowered shear strength.
+Roofs comprised successive layers of compacted earth atop wooden logs—a practice intended to prevent leaks—which greatly increased mass and lateral inertia during shaking.
+Rotting timber supports further undermined roof stability.
+Common damage patterns included flexural cracks across wall faces, corner separations of 1–5 cm, and fracturing around window openings.
+Only a few buildings, erected with better materials and workmanship, withstood the ground motions.
+Owners were subsequently urged to replace vulnerable dwellings with new construction conforming to Turkish seismic codes.